-She feigns offense and puts the back of her hand to her forehead.
-I laugh for a moment at her impression.
+She feigns offense and puts the back of her hand to her forehead, making me laugh for a moment.

 I take a deep breath.
 I’m able to think better now that I’m not as anxious, but I’m still feeling reluctant to talk about the news of the morning.